-- District 1 will include the Richmar area and proceed west to Poinsettia Avenue, east to Woodland Parkway, north to Borden Road and south to the 78 Freeway.
+- District 1 includes Richmar area and proceeds west to Poinsettia Avenue, east to Woodland Parkway, north to Borden Road and south to the 78 Freeway.

-- District 2 will include San Elijo Hills along with Old Creek Ranch, Discovery Hills, Rancho Dorado and the adjoining neighborhoods.
+- District 2 includes San Elijo Hills along with Old Creek Ranch, Discovery Hills, Rancho Dorado and adjoining neighborhoods.

-- District 3 will include the area around Cal State San Marcos, the Creek District and the Civic Center area, and extend east to the Nordahl Marketplace, west to Rancho Santa Fe Road and north to the 78 Freeway.
+- District 3 includes area around Cal State San Marcos, the Creek District and Civic Center area, and extends east to the Nordahl Marketplace, west to Rancho Santa Fe Road and north to the 78 Freeway.

-- District 4 will include Santa Fe Hills, Palomar College and neighborhoods north of Borden Road and Santa Fe Road to the west.
+- District 4 includes Santa Fe Hills, Palomar College and neighborhoods north of Borden Road and Santa Fe Road to the west.

 Does a candidate have to live in the district they hope to represent?